shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/online-advertising-and-ad-tech-glossary.md

 ---
-title :  Industry Reference - Online Advertising and Ad Tech Glossary description : The page covers glossary of terms from Online Advertising and Ad tech.
+title :  Online Advertising and Ad Tech Glossary description : The page covers glossary of terms from Online Advertising and Ad tech.
 ms.date : 10/28/2023
 ms.custom : industry-reference
 ---

-#  Industry Reference - Online advertising and Ad tech glossary
+# Online advertising and Ad tech glossary

 The Xandr Online Advertising and Ad Tech
 Glossary provides definitions of common and important terms relating to